atirek-ak/iCaLQ/README.md

 decay mode, you can input extra width
 - `ignore_single_pair` takes values _yes_ or _no_.
 Input _yes_ means that the single and pair productions will be ignored and this will speed up calculations.
 - `systematic_error` denotes the systematic error margin.
 Default is 10%.
-- `status` displayes the current values of input parameters.
+- `status` displays the current values of input parameters.
 - `help` displays the list of commands available.
 - `initiate` will compute the chi-square polynomial and its minima corresponding to the current values of input parameters.